SrikantAich/TripKaro/README.md

 ## Usage

-- **Search for a City:** Type the name of a city in the search bar and press Enter.
+- **Search for a City:** Type the name of a city in the search bar.
 The list of cities will be filtered based on your input.
 - **Clear Search:** Clear the search input to view all cities again.

 ## Contributing